sfigg/commercialization-public/docset/customize/mdm/networkproxy-csp.md

 # NetworkProxy CSP

+> [!WARNING]
+> Some information relates to prereleased product, which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

 The NetworkProxy configuration service provider (CSP) is used to configure a proxy server for ethernet and Wi-Fi connections.
 These settings do not apply to VPN connections.

 > [!Note]